 Whether you're roughing it in a tent or planning a family outing to the Grand Mesa, Uncompahgre and Gunnison National Forest, there are many ways to make sure your experience is fun and safe.

 Check the quick links below before starting your journey.
-We suggest you call the local Forest Service Ranger Districts for the latest information on fire restrictions, road closures due to weather or construction and area closures due to wildlife.
+We suggest you call the local Forest Service Ranger Districts for the latest information on current fire restrictions, area or road closures due to weather, construction, fire and area closures due to wildlife.

 GMUG Road Conditions - information on current road and gate closures, seasonal willdife closures, links for county road conditions, and other useful information such as:

 Colorado Road Reports- information on the status of mountain passes and county roads.
 Roads are sometimes closed during the winter for avalanche control, check here before you go!

 National Weather Service

 Avalanche Safety - what you should know before you go!